BenjaminFisher1/BenjaminFisher1/README.md

 - I recently obtained my CompTIA A+ certification and I am currently studying for the Security+.

 Searching for a career where I can apply my experience and passion for technology while continuing to learn from skilled professionals once I graduate in Spring 2026.

-_See my Codeberg profile to see more of my contributions to open source projects!_

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=BenjaminFisher1)